ronnyml/snowplow-wiki/technical-documentation/1a-trackers/snowplow-tracker-protocol.md

 #### 5. Reserved parameters

-`u` is a reserved parameter because it is used for click tracking / URI redirects in the No-JS Tracker.
+`u` is a reserved parameter because it is used for click tracking / URI redirects in the Pixel Tracker.

 Back to [top](#top).